The Honorable Robert D. Ray

-She returned to Des Moines in 2007 and became the communications director for the Republican Party of Iowa and later joined the community relations department at Prairie Meadows Racetrack and Casino.
-In 2010, she founded her own company, Goldfinch Strategies, with a focus on community, media and public relations; special event, project and campaign management; and creative concept and strategy execution.
+She returned to Des Moines in 2007 and became Communications Director for the Republican Party of Iowa and later joined the Community Relations Department at Prairie Meadows Racetrack & Casino.
+In January 2010, she started her own company, Goldfinch Strategies, with a focus on community, media and public relations; special event and project management; and creative concept and strategy execution.

-In 2011, Gov. Terry Branstad appointed Cownie to be the director of the Iowa Department of Cultural Affairs, where she oversees the Iowa Arts Council, State Historical Society of Iowa, and Produce Iowa, the state’s office of film and media production.
+In 2011, Governor Terry E. Branstad appointed Mary as Director of the Iowa Department of Cultural Affairs, where she oversees the administrative functions and programs of the department and the Iowa Arts Council, State Historical Society of Iowa and the Produce Iowa office.

-A graduate of the Greater Des Moines Leadership Institute and a member of the Business Record’s 40 Under 40, Cownie serves on the boards of Mercy Medical Mercy Center and Character Counts in Iowa.
+A graduate of the Greater Des Moines Leadership Institute and member of the Business Record’s 40 Under 40, Cownie serves on the National Advisory Council for the Robert D. and Billie Ray Center at Drake University.

-She lives in West Des Moines with her husband, Peter, and two sons, John Henry and Ralph.
-Peter is the executive director of the Iowa State Blue Ribbon Foundation and serves in the Iowa House of Representatives.
+Mary lives with her husband, Peter, and three sons, John Henry (6), Ralph (3) and Joseph (7 months), in West Des Moines.
+Peter is Executive Director of the Iowa State Blue Ribbon Foundation and serves in the Iowa House of Representatives.

 Nyemaster Goode, P.C.